A building at Honeysuckle was evacuated on Wednesday morning after shaking from an earthquake in Victoria.

 IN THE NEWS:

-He said about 30 or 40 staff members were in the building at the time, and quickly evacuated out to a safe place where staff from the nearby Hit 106.9 and Triple M radio station officers were already gathering.
+He said about 30 or 40 staff members were in the building at the time, and quickly evacuated out to a safe place where staff from the nearby Hit 106.9 and Triple M radio stations were already gathering.

 Mr Lavaring pointed out the building is in line with the old Newcastle Workers Club, which was the site of the most damage in the 1989 Newcastle Earthquake.

-He said the building manager went inside and conducted a walk through of the building before staff were cleared to return.
+He said the building manager conducted a walk through of the building before staff were cleared to return.

 Our journalists work hard to provide local, up-to-date news to the community.
 This is how you can continue to access our trusted content: